Outcomes, Value & Impact: Metrics for Library Success

 This symposium is about the various metrics and measures the library sector and discipline uses to manage what it is doing (its activities and individual services) and the value of what it is doing.
 These are very different measurement objectives and processes, yet complementary and vital.
 It discusses "measurement" in a broad sense, including the value of selected services as well as the overall management of processes and services.
 It is very important that people in the library sector are aware of different measures - - with different objectives.
 Who knows where new ideas will come from?
 All libraries can learn from each other.

-This two-day event illustrates the breadth and depth of the challenge for stronger and better measurements of our impact and value:
+This 1.5-day event illustrates the breadth and depth of the challenge for stronger and better measurements of our impact and value:

 Explore with your colleagues the opportunities and practices in both qualitative and quantitative measurements as well as best practices in visualization of data and communicating with our funders, management, councils and more.